FL-/Essentials-HUD/README.md

 # Simple HUD
 This script is for Pokémon Essentials.
-It displays a HUD with the party icons, HP bars, tone (for status) and some small text.
+It displays a HUD with the party icons (with tones for status), HP bars and some small text.

 ## Screens
 ![](Screens/gif.gif)